14all-agency/shopify-llms-txt-directory/https-aliciaadamsalpaca-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0574/9060/4147/files/C-AW204-17-KeatonTurtleneck-Black-Lookbook-6.jpg?v=1759489067
     Price: $185.00 USD
-- [Montauk Throw](https://aliciaadamsalpaca.com/products/montauk-throw): The Montauk Throw reflects the effortless serenity of coastal living, interpreted through a beautiful weave, finished with a rustic whipstitch trim.
-Its two-tone palette evokes memories of the ocean, sunbleached neutrals, and rolling dunes, offering a calm clarity that brightens the atmosphere of a room.
-The fabric drapes effortlessly, falling into easy, natural folds that complement clean lines and open, airy interiors.
-Each throw adds a relaxed cadence that feels at home in spaces shaped by simplicity and natural light.
-Styled on a linen sofa, placed over a bedroom bench, or used to soften a modern lounge chair, Montauk brings a sense of gentle movement and quiet elegance.
-The throw’s warmth is substantial yet never heavy, making it a versatile companion through all seasons.
-Montauk enhances the home with a feeling of fresh air and understated beauty, a whisper of the coast that blends seamlessly into any space devoted to ease and refinement.
+- [Montauk Throw](https://aliciaadamsalpaca.com/products/montauk-throw): Experience rustic elegance with the alicia adams alpaca Montauk Throw, a versatile and eco-conscious throw blanket.
+Perfect for car rides or cozying up on the sofa, its heavier weight and rustic texture provide unmatched warmth and style.
+With a distinctive whipstitch trim, this fair-trade throw is a unique addition to any space.
+Reduce your carbon footprint with this sustainably sourced blanket, ensuring comfort for you and your loved ones.
 The Montauk Throw is being made using an upcycling process that was recently awarded the German Design Award.
-Note on Appearance: This alpaca throw blanket is made from a beautiful upcycled alpaca blend (52% recycled alpaca, 33% recycled wool, 15% cotton).
+Note on Appearance: This throw blanket is made from a beautiful upcycled alpaca blend.
 Small variations, such as darker threads or light spots, are normal characteristics of this sustainable fiber blend.
 Each piece is unique, eco-friendly, and carefully inspected to meet our quality standards.
 Sustainable.
 Durable.
-Thoughtfully crafted.
-Proudly fair-trade made by skilled artisans in Peru.
+Thoughtfully made.
 Dimensions: 51 in. x 71 in.
+Materials: 52% recycled alpaca, 33% recycled wool, 15% cotton Product Care: Dry clean only Proudly fair-trade made in Peru.
-  Updated: 2025-11-24T22:55:12Z
+  Updated: 2025-11-25T16:03:13Z
   Vendor: alicia adams alpaca
   Product Type: Blankets & Throws
   Availability: Available